mbrukman/cloud-launcher/apps/cloudera/cdh5/manager/packer/README.md

    launched.

-1. Launch a browser as described in the SOCKS proxy doc and connect to the VM which is running Cloudera Manager Server at port `7180`.
+1. Launch a browser as described in the SOCKS proxy doc and connect to the VM which is running Cloudera Manager Server on port `7180`.

 1. Log in with the following credentials: